luizpvas/explicit/README.md

 - `title(text)` - Adds a title to the request.
 Displayed in documentation.
 - `description(text)` - Adds a description to the endpoint.
 Displayed in documentation.
 Markdown supported.
-- `header(name, type)` - Adds a type to the request header.
+- `header(name, type, options = {})` - Adds a type to the request header.
+  - The following options are available:
+    - `auth: :bearer` - Sets the authentication to [bearer](https://swagger.io/docs/specification/v3_0/authentication/bearer-authentication/).
+    - `auth: :basic` - Sets the authentication to [basic](https://swagger.io/docs/specification/v3_0/authentication/basic-authentication/).
 - `param(name, type, options = {})` - Adds a type to the request param.
   It works for params in the request body, query string and path params.
-  - The following conveniences are available via options:
+  - The following options are available:
     - `optional: true` - Makes the param nilable.
     - `default: value` - Sets a default value to the param, which makes it optional.
     - `description: "text"` - Adds a documentation to the param.
 Markdown supported.